The 2021 National Humanities Conference

 Thank you to the 200+ advocates who joined us earlier this year virtually at Humanities on the Hill 2021.
 More information regarding next year’s events will be distributed via the Federation’s Advocacy Listserv and Monthly Update.
 Subscribe to stay informed of the latest updates and information.

-The winter board meeting takes place in Washington, DC.
+The winter board meeting will take place virtually in 2021.

-The board reviews the annual plan and budget, prepares for Humanities on the Hill, and welcomes new board members, who participate in an orientation session the morning before the board meeting begins.
+The board reviews the annual plan and budget, prepares for Humanities on the Hill, and welcomes new board members, who participate in an orientation session before the board meeting begins.

 This meeting occurs in mid-July in a centrally-located city voted on in November.
-In 2019, the meeting will take place in Chicago, IL.
-The agenda includes advocacy, the upcoming conference, governance/membership issues of concern, and approval of the implementation plan for the coming year.
+In 2021, due to COVID-19, the meeting will be held virtually.
+The agenda typically includes advocacy, the upcoming conference, governance/ membership issues of concern, and approval of the implementation plan for the coming year.

-Held in conjunction with the annual National Humanities Conference, the 2019 board meeting will take place in Honolulu, HI and focuses on a review of the annual Federation evaluation survey results and preparation for the annual business meeting.
-It includes a breakfast the Sunday morning of the conference.
+The autumn board meeting focuses on a review of the annual Federation evaluation survey results and preparation for the annual business meeting.

 New board members are voted in during the November Annual Business Meeting and start that next January.
-This year we welcomed three new board members: Paxton Williams (IA), Kimberlee Kihleng (GU), and Matthew Gibson (VA).
+This year we welcomed five board members: Terri Jett (IN), Stuart Rockoff (MS), John Phillip Santos (TX), and Sherry Paula Watkins (NC).